 Treasure hunt, anyone?
 Or perhaps a lesson in some good old-fashioned survival skills?
 You can truly get back to nature at one of EcoAdventure Ireland’s activity centers, and they’ve got several of them throughout the country.
 Their long list of ecologically exciting possibilities is perfect for groups, but they welcome everyone, so solo travelers and couples shouldn’t be afraid to stop by for a visit.
 Speaking of ecology, it’s one of the subjects that can actually be studied on-site through hands-on investigations, so these folks certainly know their stuff when it comes to Mother Nature.
 Alternatively, if you’re not planning on being in the area of any of their outposts (they also have one in Spain), you should have no trouble arranging horseback riding or informational tours elsewhere, but you may be hard-pressed to find ropes courses and team challenge games in as many locations.

 Marine Life Discovery

 Learn about and spot sea life around the Dingle Peninsula and neighboring archipelago while supporting conservation efforts on boat tours that safely navigate the area while not disturbing nature.
-Blasket Islands Eco Marine Tours have an impressive history of giving back to as well as participating in environmental causes, and they’re also part of the International Ecotourism Society, so you can be sure that you are supporting a respectable company by bringing your business here.
-Chubby seals, cheerful dolphins, majestic coastal birds and awe-inspiring whales can all be seen on a regular basis on the tours, so have your eyes peeled and your camera ready at all times so as not to miss anything special!
-It’s not all about the wildlife though – the dramatic, rocky cliffs of Dingle Peninsula combined with the curious Blasket Islands themselves ensure that there’s never a dull moment out there on the water.
+Blasket Islands Eco Marine Tours has an impressive history of giving back to as well as participating in environmental causes, and they’re also part of the International Ecotourism Society, so you can be sure that you are supporting a respectable company by bringing your business here.
+Chubby seals, cheerful dolphins, majestic coastal birds, and awe-inspiring whales can all be seen on a regular basis on the tours, so have your eyes peeled and your camera ready at all times so as not to miss anything special!
+It’s not all about the wildlife, though – the dramatic, rocky cliffs of Dingle Peninsula, combined with the curious Blasket Islands themselves, ensure that there’s never a dull moment out there on the water.